vinusorout/k8s-setup-local-VMs/docs/01-generate-certificates.md

 * Client certificate/kubeconfig for the controller manager to talk to the API server
 * Client certificate/kubeconfig for the scheduler to talk to the API server.

+## Why certificates
 In kubernetes the authentication is managed by the certificates, the subject name(CN) of the certificates is consider as the user name, the subject name(O) is the group of the user belongs to.
+So each component of kubernetes will use its certificate as user details to call other component, for example when we execute the kubectl logs for a pod command, kubectl call the API server and then the API server contact the kubelet of worker, API server creates a valid request using its certificates and send it to worker node kubelet, then the kublet verify the requests as per the certificates.
-We are setting the kubernetes authorization setting with RBAC, to check if a use in a group has some permission use this command:
+We are setting the kubernetes authorization setting with RBAC, to check if a user in a group has some permission, use this command:
 ```
 kubectl auth can-i get pods --as=admin --as-group=system:masters
 ```